inarizushi/fungus-site/docs/recipes/index.md

 <br>
 <br>

-4. Since this Block only has one Command, that command is automatically selected (shown with a green highlght).
+4. Since this Block only has one Command, that command is automatically selected (shown with a green highlight).

 5. In the "Story Text" textbox in the bottom half of the Inspector window type in "hello Fugus world":
 <br>